BlinkTagInc/node-gtfs/README.md

 #### getServiceAlertInformedEntities(query, fields, sortBy, options)

 Returns an array of GTFS Realtime service alert informed entities that match query parameters.
-Each row represents a single entity (stop, route, trip, etc.) that a service alert applies to, linked back to its alert via `alert_id`.
+Each row represents a single entity (agency, stop, route, trip, etc.) that a service alert applies to, linked back to its alert via `alert_id`.
 Use this for direct access to the `service_alert_informed_entities` table; use `getServiceAlerts()` to get alerts with all informed entities already nested.

 [More details on Service Alert Informed Entities](https://gtfs.org/realtime/feed-entities/service-alerts/#entityselector)